A three letter word that can change your world.

 The “yes” to help someone in need that leaves a permanent imprint on your heart.

-It makes me think hard about what I will say “yes” to this week.
+It makes me think hard about what I will say “yes” to.